 Actors use speech and body language to portray characters and situations.
 This is usually based on a script created by an author, but may sometimes involve improvisation.
 Acting work varies widely, as it may involve performing in a wide range of settings.
 Some actors combine their acting skills with singing and dancing, especially within musical theatre.

 Hours can be long and irregular, often including evenings and weekends.
 Actors in touring companies often spend long periods away from home.
+You'll be working with a team that usually consists of make up artists, camera operators and directors.

 To be an actor you should: